calebdickinson/DickinsonComprehensiveClimateClassification/README.md

 # How to run the code

-To run code, open two Earth Engine Code Editor windows.
+To run the code, open two Earth Engine Code Editor windows.

 Paste the full code of the the most up to date versions, AllVersionsTogetherVersion_2, and 2100AllVersionsTogetherVersion_2 seperately in New Script boxes of each of the windows.